csc-training/portable-gpu-programming/openmp/02-axpy-dynamic/README.md

 1. Compile and run this code on GPUs like in the previous exercise.
    Remember to load the correct GPU modules and use `-fopenmp` compilation flag.

-   Code compiles fine, but it crashes during execution to memory access fault although the same pragma was working earlier. :(
+   The C version crashes during execution to memory access fault although the same directive was working earlier.
+Use a suitable map clause to fix the code

-   Use runtime debugging environment variables introduced in the previous exercise (`CRAY_ACC_DEBUG` or `LIBOMPTARGET_INFO`) to find the issue and then fix the code.
+   The Fortran version works, but practice adding a correct map clause there too (including the array dimensions).